-When I was in college, I worked as an au pair in Paris for a summer.
-My host mother was a Pharmacist by day (we actually lived in an apartment right over the family pharmacy) but a bon vivant and gourmet cook by night.
+The summer after my junior year in college, I worked as an au pair in Paris.
+My host mother was a Pharmacist by day (we actually lived in an apartment right over the family pharmacy) and a bon vivant and gourmet cook by night.
 She was always entertaining, and would frequently enlist my help in the kitchen once the kids were in bed.
-I still have vivid memories of her crushing peppercorns with a frying pan and igniting cognac sauce for her steak au poivre, tending her roast leg of lamb in the oven while sipping wine, and peeling apples over a bowl for her delicious apple cake.
-She didn’t cook with recipes but this apple cake — made with chunks of sweet apples nestled in a tender, buttery rum cake — is pretty close to what I remember.
+I still have vivid memories of her crushing peppercorns with a frying pan and igniting cognac sauce for her steak au poivre, tending her roast leg of lamb in the oven while sipping wine, and peeling apples over a bowl for this delicious apple cake.
+She never gave me a recipe (she didn’t cook from them) but this cake — made with chunks of sweet apples nestled in a tender, buttery rum cake — is pretty close to what I remember.

 Begin with the simplest ingredients: flour, sugar, butter, sweet baking apples, vanilla, rum, eggs and salt.